Call Us: 800-806-1998

 When you’re making the LLC vs C corp decisions, the corporate shield is the same, but the LLC gives you charging order protection.
 Keep that in mind.

-Taxes C Corporation vs LLC
+Taxes in a Corporation vs LLC

 In the LLC verses C corporation argument, taxes are a non issue.
 An LLC can be taxed as a C corporation if you file the right papers with the IRS.
 Simply file for your tax ID number (SS4 form) and then file form 8832 to make your LLC be taxed as a C corporation.

-There aren’t many advantages to being taxed as a C corporation.
+There has to be a pretty compelling reason before I will let one of my clients be taxed as a C corporation.
+There are reasons, but those may not outweigh the tax savings from choosing to be taxed as a disregarded entity.
 If you want to use some benefit plans, you’ll have to use the C corporation in order for you as the majority owner to be able to participate.
-The only way you can get money “out” of a C corporation to yourself is to pay yourself a W2 wage or dividend it out, which subjects you to double taxation.
+But the only way you can get money “out” of a C corporation to yourself is to pay yourself a W2 wage or dividend it out, which subjects you to double taxation.
+Tax on corporate income is paid first at the corporate level and again at the individual level on dividends.

-An LLC taxed as an S corporation or a partnership, will give you the same asset protection as one taxed as a C corporation, but you’ll have a lot more flexibility in getting money out of the company to yourself as owner.
-There has to be a pretty compelling reason before I will let one of my clients be taxed as a C corporation.
-There are reasons, but not a lot of them.
+In contrast, S corporations are taxed as pass-through entities.
+An LLC which is taxed as an S corporation or a partnership will give you the same asset protection as one taxed as a C corporation, but you’ll have a lot more flexibility in getting money out of the company to yourself as owner.

 Ease of Management LLC vs C Corp

-A C corporation is probably the most complex business entity structure to manage.
+On going management is a big factor in your C corporation vs LLC decision.
+A C corporation is the most complex business entity structure to manage.
 When it comes to LLC vs C corp, there is no question, the LLC is easier to manage.
 The fact that your LLC may be taxed as a C corporation does not mean you have to follow all of the “corporate” formalities of the C corporation to get the asset protection you want.

 Summary